GreenCityLife/Green-Coder/README.md

 There is [Coder.apk](bin/coder.apk?raw=true) in bin folder if you want to get latest features before release which is updated after every commit.
 Download it on your own risk and help finding out bugs to repair them!

+## Contributing
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+1. Fork the Project
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+4. Push to the Branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request

 ## License
 Licensed under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Check [LICENSE](LICENSE) for more details